aws-samples/sample-bedrock-spend-enforcement/README.md

 | IAM policy size alarm thresholds (80%/95% of the 6,144-byte cap) | `lambda/handler.py`, `POLICY_SIZE_WARN_RATIO` / `POLICY_SIZE_CRITICAL_RATIO` | See the `PolicySizeOverflow` note in [Troubleshooting](#troubleshooting) |

 ## Getting help
+We are here to help and if you need further assistance, reach out to AWS Support and your AWS account team.

 Open an issue on this repository's [GitHub Issues](https://github.com/aws-samples/sample-bedrock-spend-enforcement/issues) page.